-- Small/Medium/Large shirts (depending on brand): Oversized pallets may be wider than smaller t-shirt sizes depending on the brand.
-To get these garments on the pallets, these shirts have to be stretched.
-Several issues may arise from this such as a distorted image due to the stretching of the shirt, loss of shirt form from stretching past normal means, design being cut off the bottom and/or sides, and possible ripped garments.
+Small/Medium/Large shirts (depending on brand): Oversized pallets may be wider than smaller t-shirt sizes depending on the brand.
+To get these garments on the pallets, these shirts must be stretched.
+Several issues may arise from this such as a distorted image due to the stretching of the shirt, loss of shirt form from stretching past normal means, design being cut off the bottom and/or sides, and possible ripped garments

 Why you shouldn’t print on ribbed garments